Cocoanetics/DTFoundation/readme.markdown

 - DTActionSheet - block-based additions for UIActionSheet
 - DTASN1Parser - a parser for ASN.1-encoded data (eg. Certificates)
 - DTAsyncFileDeleter - asynchronous non-blocking file/folder deletion
+- DTBase64Coding - Matt Gallagher's base64 methods in a class instead of a category
 - DTCustomColoredAccessory - a customizable accessory view for UITableView
 - DTExtendedFileAttributes - access and modify extended file attributes
 - DTHTMLParser - a libxml2-based HTML parser